Overv/VulkanTutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/02_Fixed_functions.md

 With dynamic state it's even possible to specify different viewports and or scissor rectangles within a single command buffer.

 Without dynamic state, the viewport and scissor rectangle need to be set in the pipeline using the `VkPipelineViewportStateCreateInfo` struct.
 This makes the viewport and scissor rectangle for this pipeline immutable.
-Any changes required to these values would require a new pipeline to created with the new values.
+Any changes required to these values would require a new pipeline to be created with the new values.

 ```c++
 VkPipelineViewportStateCreateInfo viewportState{};